Djidam/macro-talk/MacroTalk/readme.txt

 - Reworked of %wp command with the help of Bobins666
 - Added %pin command
 - Added %wp and %wp to lists of commands with /mtk
+- Added a /clearwaypoint or /cwp to clear waypoint/pin from the map

 v2.4.1
 - TOC updated